Crocker Art Museum: Later acquisitions

 Beginning in the 21st century, gifts by philanthropist Alan Templeton have expanded the scope of the European collection to include works by Italian artists Guercino, il Morazzone, Bernardo Strozzi, and Rosalba Carriera, the Swedish portrait painter Alexander Roslin, and French artists Simon Vouet, Philippe de Champaigne, Jean-Baptiste Perronneau, Charles Poërson, Pierre-Alexandre Wille, Louis-Jean-François Lagrenée, and Robert Lefèvre, as well as English portraitist Sir Thomas Lawrence, Austrian artists Josef Danhauser and Adolf Hirémy-Hirschl, German artist Heinrich Vogeler, and the Dutch artists Abraham Hondius and Jan van Bijlert.

 Gifts and promised gifts by the Beekhuis family of 67 19th-century Dutch landscapes are presented in the Beekhuis Foundation Gallery, including works by Johannes Hermanus Koekkoek and his descendants, and various painters of the Hague School.

-The Crocker's holdings of European art after 1900 are small, but include one of Northern California's most significant collections of works by Renoir, in part due to gifts from the artist's grandson, Alain Renoir, a professor at the University of California, Berkeley.
+The Crocker's holdings of European art after 1900 are small, but include one of Northern California's most significant collections of works by Pierre-Auguste Renoir, in part due to gifts from the artist's grandson, Alain Renoir, a professor at the University of California, Berkeley.
 These include three small bronzes, two terra cotta relief sculptures, a Cagnes landscape painting, and works on paper, and also a ceramic vase by Jean Renoir.
 Works after 1900 also include two portraits of Crocker family members by Giovanni Boldini.